Some people who lose vision from age-related macular degeneration (AMD) or other eye disease hallucinate or see things that aren't really there.

-More than 12% of people with AMD experience visual hallucinations, the study found.
-The actual number may be even higher.
-On average, people experience these hallucinations on and off for about 3 years.
-Those who experience hallucinations tend to see multiple types of images, particularly people and faces.
+One study found that more than 12% of people with AMD have these visual hallucinations (known as Charles Bonnet syndrome, or CBS), but the actual number may be even higher.
+On average, people with CBS have hallucinations, on and off, for about three years.
+Those with CBS tend to see multiple types of images, particularly those of people and faces.

 “Patients with eye disease who have hallucinations can feel very unnerved,” says ophthalmologist and Academy member Purnima Patel, MD, a retina specialist in Atlanta.
 “They may feel like they are not only losing their sense of sight but also their cognitive function.”